Rava Idli Recipe – Soft & Fluffy Instant Suji Idli at Home

 According to the story, there was a rice shortage during World War II.

-Then, a well-known restaurant brand, MTR (Mavalli Tiffin Room), created a new
+Then, a well-known restaurant brand, MTR (Mavalli Tiffin Room), created a new version of idli using semolina (rava) instead of rice.

 Thus, the Rava Idli was born.